(214) 390-7947 (Overseas Callers)

 Take a minute to complete the form and we will be in touch.

-No specific education or prior experience is required to participate in this HIV/AIDS project.
+No specific education or prior experience is required to participate in this HIV/AIDS volunteer project in Zimbabwe.
 However, volunteers should possess qualities such as kindness, patience, and flexibility, coupled with a profound compassion for individuals facing poverty and illness.
 A genuine passion for assisting others and contributing to the betterment of the world is essential for those looking to join this project.

-This impactful program in Zimbabwe aims to assist thousands of children affected by HIV/AIDS, offering education and support programs.
+This impactful HIV/AIDS volunteer program in Zimbabwe aims to assist thousands affected by HIV/AIDS, offering education and support programs.
 Approximately one-quarter of Zimbabwean children are orphaned by HIV/AIDS, with around 170,000 affected by the disease, living in dire poverty and requiring urgent support.
 Nestled in the scenic Victoria Falls region, international volunteers have a unique opportunity to help these children lead better lives.
-The program's highlights include brightening the lives of HIV/AIDS-affected children, facilitating educational activities, engaging in sports, staying with host families, and exploring Victoria Falls and the Big Five.
+The program's highlights include brightening the lives of HIV/AIDS-affected children, facilitating educational activities, engaging in sports and exploring Victoria Falls and the Big Five.

 The program profoundly impacts children dealing with the hardships of HIV/AIDS, providing a safe environment, education, and support.
 Through school-based clubs and out-of-school sporting activities, with a focus on soccer, the program has supported over 600 children and youth.
 Its goal is to significantly increase this number in the future, making a substantial difference by educating children on the disease, prevention, and empowering them to lead fulfilling lives despite unimaginable challenges.

-First Day: On your first day of volunteering in Zimbabwe project, you will be escorted to your placement by a local coordinator and introduced to the placement staff you will be working with.
-The day will be spent getting to know them, the facilities and your duties going forward.
+First Day: On your first day of volunteering in the Zimbabwe project, you will be escorted to your placement by a local coordinator and introduced to the placement staff you will be working with.
+The day will be spent getting to know them, the facilities, and your duties going forward.

 Weekdays: Your volunteer work properly starts on the second day, and while every day will be different, a typical volunteer day will follow this pattern: